Thor - Open Source, 3D printable Robotic Arm

 thingiverse

-Important Note: I suggest you to go to Thor GitHub Repository in order to download the latest design!
-If you are interested in this project, please consider joining our mail list.
+Important Note: Visit Thor's GitHub Repository to download the latest design!
+If you're interested in this project, consider joining our email list.
 Thor is an Open Source and printable robotic arm with six degrees of freedom, designed using FreeCAD.
-Its configuration (yaw-roll-roll-yaw-roll-yaw) is the same one that is used on most manipulator robots that currently exist in the market.
-In its upright position, Thor is about 625mm and it can lift objects up to 750 grams.
-The project started a year ago as my Final Degree Project called "Design and startup of an Open Source and printable 6DOF robotic arm" but a lot of things have changed since the presentation day.
-The main purpose of this project was to create a robotic arm that could be used in universities and schools to teach robotics instead of using simulation software or low accurate models.
-Having this in mind, the final prototype had to be affordable and, of course, Open Source.
-If you are interested in this project I'll recommend you to visit the Hackaday Post where you'll find more details!
-UPDATE 27/10/16!: DannyVandenHeuven has made some nice modifications and now some pieces are splitted to be printed easier :).
+Its configuration (yaw-roll-roll-yaw-roll-yaw) matches that of most manipulator robots available on the market.
+In its upright position, Thor stands at 625mm and can lift objects weighing up to 750 grams.
+The project began a year ago as my Final Degree Project called "Design and startup of an Open Source and printable 6DOF robotic arm."
+Since then, numerous changes have been made.
+The main goal was to create a robotic arm that could be used in universities and schools to teach robotics instead of relying on simulation software or low-accuracy models.
+To achieve this, the final prototype had to be affordable and, naturally, Open Source.
+If you're interested in this project, I recommend visiting the Hackaday Post for more details!
+UPDATE 27/10/16: DannyVandenHeuven has made some nice modifications, splitting some pieces for easier printing.
 Check it out!
-UPDATE 21/12/16: Merry Chrismas Gift!
-I uploaded a ZIP with the last modifications.
-I really suggest you to go to Thor GitHub Repository and check if there are new modifications!
-UPDATE 17/08/17: I have redesigned the design of Thor to be compatible with this kind of commercial sensors.
-All the details in this Hackaday log.
-You can download the updated design at Thor GitHub Repository! https://www.youtube.com/watch?v=F2CDeHrFr2k Print Settings Printer Brand: RepRap Printer: Prusa i3 modified Rafts: Doesn't Matter Supports: Yes Resolution: 0.2mm Infill: 20% Notes: I have used a 3D printer with 300x220mm of printing area and 0.4mm nozzle.
-I used ABS for gears and MotorFix pieces, in this way the steppers' heat dont melt the pieces.
-Post-Printing Presentation of Thor Assembly of Thor
+UPDATE 21/12/16: A Christmas gift!
+I've uploaded a ZIP with the latest modifications.
+I strongly suggest checking Thor's GitHub Repository to see if there are new updates!
+UPDATE 17/08/17: I've redesigned Thor to be compatible with commercial sensors.
+All the details can be found in this Hackaday log.
+You can download the updated design at Thor's GitHub Repository! https://www.youtube.com/watch?v=F2CDeHrFr2k Print Settings: Printer Brand: RepRap Printer: Prusa i3 modified Rafts: Doesn't Matter Supports: Yes Resolution: 0.2mm Infill: 20% Notes: I used a 3D printer with a 300x220mm printing area and a 0.4mm nozzle.
+I chose ABS for gears and MotorFix pieces, ensuring the steppers' heat doesn't melt the parts.
+Presentation of Thor Assembly of Thor

 With this file you will be able to print Thor - Open Source, 3D printable Robotic Arm with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Thor - Open Source, 3D printable Robotic Arm.